 <– Return to How to Use One-Line Diagrams

-The one-line diagram that is created the first time you run one of the Generate commands is typically not what your final version will look like.
+The one-line diagram that is created the first time you run the Generate One-Line or Generate Riser command is typically not what your final version will look like.
 The initial layout might need to be modified to be more clear.
 Changes will be made that must be reflected in the diagram.
 This article explains how to make these changes after the initial creation of your one-line digram.

 The Update Command

 The one-line diagram is not automatically updated when you make changes to your model.
-Instead, you must manually update the one-line diagram after you have made changes by running the Update command.
+Instead, you must manually update the one-line diagram after you have made changes by running the Update One-Line Diagram command.

 The following changes take place during an update: